enigmatic-code/lattice_circles/README.txt

     The following searches have currently been completed:

-      All minimal circles with n >  48 and r <  5014
+      All minimal circles with n >  48 and r <  5015
       All minimal circles with n >  80 and r <  7968
+      All minimal circles with n > 112 and r <  7975
       All minimal circles with n > 192 and r < 12320
       All minimal circles with n > 496 and r < 24561